 Keith started with PENCIL over 3 years ago as the Associate Director of Evaluation and Organizational Learning.
 In his current role, he continues to lead PENCIL’s research and evaluation work as well as build organizational capacity through improved processes and technical solutions.
 He holds a B.A. in Political Science and Sociology from Rutgers University and an M.A. in Sociology from Fordham University.
 Before joining Pencil, Keith worked with Breaking Ground and United Way of New York City to advance the organizations’ data maturity and develop M&E frameworks.
 He served in the US Army as a military police officer including a tour in Baghdad and training development at Ft.
 Dix, New Jersey.
 Keith lives in Central New Jersey with his wife, two children, three chickens and a wide assortment of plants.

 Marilyn Fogarty, Vice President of Finance & Administration, joined PENCIL in March 2016.
 She has over fifteen years’ experience in non-profit finance and administration, including five years at Montclair State University.
 Marilyn also worked in corporate retail and sales in a range of management roles.
 She holds a BA in Business Administration with an Accounting concentration from Rutgers and has volunteered in leadership positions with public schools in her community.

-Marina is joining the PENCIL team as the Senior Program Manager of Internships.
+Marina is PENCIL’s Program Manager for Internships.
 She is excited to work with New York City students and provide high quality internship opportunities that connect students from all walks of life to opportunity and success.
 Marina graduated from NYU’s Gallatin School of Individualized Study where her focus was the sociology of education and health.
 Prior to PENCIL, she has worked in education and youth development under AmeriCorps and the All Stars Project.
 She is passionate about ensuring that all people have both access to opportunity and support to act on it.